A note on the maximal rank: Notation and main result

 Secant varieties are nested and there exists an integer $g$ such that $\s_g(X)$ fills the ambient space:

 \begin{definition} Let $X\subset\bP^N$ be an irreducible non-degenerate projective variety.
 The least integer $g$ such that $\sigma_g(X)=\bP^N$ is the {\it generic} $X$-rank. \end{definition}

-In general the generic $X$-rank may not coincide with the maximum $X$-rank appearing in $\bP^N$.
-Of course there are cases in which the generic is the same as the maximum $X$-rank, for example for symmetric matrices, but there are also many cases where there are points with $X$-rank greater than the generic one, for example points on tangent lines of a rational normal curve of degree $d>2$ (cf. \cite{Syl}).
-The same behaviour holds also in non algebraically closed fields, or fields with positive characteristic.
+The generic $X$-rank may not coincide with the maximum $X$-rank appearing in $\bP^N$.
+There are cases in which the generic is the same as the maximum $X$-rank and cases in which there exist points with $X$-rank greater than the generic one, for example points on tangent lines of a rational normal curve of degree $d>2$ (cf. \cite{Syl}).
 Hence one may seek for a bound for the maximum rank and one may try to see if it is attained or not.